meonwax/meonwax.github.io/README.md

 * A collection of my personal notes
 * Mostly linux commands and scripts
-* Created with simple Markdown files and presented by [MDWiki](https://github.com/Dynalon/mdwiki/)
+* Created with Markdown files and presented by [MDWiki](https://github.com/Dynalon/mdwiki/)
 * Synced with [SparkleShare](https://github.com/hbons/SparkleShare)